InNickF/nextjs-scaffolding/README.md

 - Axios (Fetcher) [Missing installation and setup]
 - React Query (Data fetched management) [Missing installation and setup]
 - Context API (Recommended)
-- Redux & Redux Thunk (Only if you need) [Missing installation and setup]
+- Redux & Redux Thunk (Only if you need it) [Missing installation and setup]

 ## Folder structuring and docs